arthurwhennig/Asterix/docs/create_your_own_doc.md

 ## Create your own asteroid/meteor
-    here the users will be able to create their own asteroid/meteors that will impact earth.
-It will be possible to adjust weight, size, composition, speed, impacting geolation and more.
-Then they can test their challenges and can also publish them so that other players can play them on the public tab.
+    here the users will be able to modify asteroids that will impact earth.
+It will be possible to adjust the speed and other variables such as.
+Then they can test their challenges both in the simulation mode and the defence simulation mode